wmariuss/runs/README.md

 ## Contribute

-* Have you an issue, idea or anything related to this project, open new [issue](https://github.com/wmariuss/runs/issues)
-* if you have improvements to the code or you want to add new feature(s), please open a Pull request and add code owners for review
+Contributions are always welcome.
+Please fork the repo, create a pull request against master, and be sure tests pass.
+See the [GitHub Flow](https://guides.github.com/introduction/flow/) for details.

 ## Authors